lac-dcc/merlin/README.md

 }
 ```

-After instrumenting this code by using `scripts/run.sh BubbleSort.c BubbleSort.c bubble_sort false false`, the following instrumented code is generated:
+After instrumenting this code by using `scripts/run.sh BubbleSort.c BubbleSort.c bubble_sort`, the following instrumented code is generated:
 ``` c++
 void swap(int *a, int *b) {
   int temp = *a;